-The Ginsberg Center supports faculty, academic program staff, and graduate students doing community engagement.
-Our staff can help you integrate equitable community engagement experiences into your courses, research, and programs.
-We embed Diversity, Equity, and Inclusion (DEI) principles and perspectives throughout all of our offerings.
+The Ginsberg Center supports faculty, academic program staff, and graduate students doing community engagement in all 19 schools and colleges at U-M. Our staff can help you integrate equitable community engagement experiences into your courses, research, and programs.
+We embed Diversity, Equity, and Inclusion (DEI) principles and anti-racist perspectives throughout all of our offerings.

-How do we support academic partners with your Community-Engaged Teaching and Scholarship?
+How do we support Academic Partners' Community-Engaged Teaching and Scholarship?

 - Browse curated collections of community defined priorities matched to your disciplinary focus